Board Review Tools for PA and NP Students

 Let’s look at board exam statistics for three well-regarded healthcare professions.
 We’ll consider physician assistants (PA’s), nurse practitioners, and pharmacists for this example.

-We’ll begin with a typical, recent year.
+We’ll begin with a typical, recent year (at the time of this writing).
 In 2016, ninety-six percent of first time test-takers passed the Physician Assistant National Certifying Examination (PANCE).
 Overall, ninety-three percent passed.

 Here is the data: